afaf99/Project-SDA-Java-Angular-Mid/README.md

 <!-- ABOUT THE PROJECT -->
 ## Description of the project

-<p>The Favorite Anime and Manga program is a software application designed for anime and manga fans to manage and keep track of their favorite anime series and manga titles.
-The program provides a user-friendly interface that allows users to organize anime and manga content./p>
+The Favorite Anime and Manga program is a software application designed for anime and manga fans to manage and keep track of their favorite anime series and manga titles.
+The program provides a user-friendly interface that allows users to organize anime and manga content.